sparsity-xyz/sparsity-demo/fibonacci-js-tee/README.md

 make node
 ```

-2. Open another terminal, under the **fibonacci-js-tee** directory, run the bridge container
+2. Open another terminal, under the **fibonacci-js-tee** directory, run the bridge container.
+Note the command difference in Linux and WSL & Mac
 ```
+# For Linux
 make bridge-start

+# For WSL2 and Mac
+make bridge-start-DHI
 ```

  > - This will start the bridge process to relay the events between manager and outpost contracts.

-3. After the node is done deploying contracts & sending out the tokens to the addresses, run the fleet container in another terminal under the **fibonacci-js-tee** directory.
+3. After the EVM node is done deploying contracts & sending out the tokens to the addresses, run the fleet container in another terminal under the **fibonacci-js-tee** directory.
 ```
+# For Linux
 make fleet-start

+# For WSL2 and Mac
+make fleet-start-DHI
 ```